 Uber has announced that Rebecca Messina, who spent her last two years at spirits company Beam Suntory, has been named its global chief marketer.

 Messina held the same role for Beam Suntory, the home of whiskey brands Jim Beam and Makers’ Mark, Pinnacle vodka and Corvoisier cognac for two years.
-She recently spoke to The Drum about how her marketing strategy had driven growth for the spirits company.
+She had recently spoken to The Drum about helping build the billion-dollar whiskey brands that had driven growth for the spirits company.

 Prior to that, Messina spent over 22 years at Coca-Cola, where she was most recently its senior vice president, marketing & innovation for ventures & emerging brands.
 She served in a number of different marketing leadership roles across the company, both in the US and internationally.
 She also has board membership with the Mobile Marketing Association (MMA) and the Ad Council, and has also served on the AMAs national board of directors.

 In this role, Messina has been asked to unite the ridesharing service’s marketing teams to coalesce brand messaging and support the company’s growth going forward.

 Barney Harford, Uber’s chief operating officer said on Uber’s company blog: “Rebecca brings deep experience in building global brands, and she’ll be a terrific leader for Uber’s marketing teams around the world.
 We’re excited to learn from her as we work to make Uber one of the world’s most valuable brands, supported by cutting-edge marketing systems.”